 The partnership should consist of actors who are relevant to the common challenge identified and who together have the skills needed to achieve the project's objectives.
 In order to achieve results, all partners must have the mandate and ability to implement the project and the project needs to be well-established in all participating organisations.
 The main applicant must have the capacity to lead, follow up and report on the project.
 However, all partners must be involved in driving the project forward.
 The SI will not fund projects with one-way transfer of knowledge from one partner to another.

-The following Swedish actors from the public, private and non-profit sectors can apply for seed funding and establish a partnership:
+Swedish actors from the public, private and non-profit sectors can apply for seed funding and establish a partnership e.g.:

 - Non-governmental organisations

 - Business companies

-- Local authorities, regional authorities, regional development councils and county councils
+- Local and regional authorities

 - Higher education institutions and research institutes

 - Intergovernmental organisations

 - Business and trade organisations

 - Central government agencies